yuchye/Capstone/README.md

 Hyperparameter tuning (using a randomised search) was performed to find the best classifier for the training dataset amongst a number of candidate classifiers.
 The baseline model was chosen to be a Logistic Regression Classifier based on the weighted Tfidf word counts, as it had the highest balanced accuracy score of `0.540`, on the validation dataset.
 It also achieved the aim of exceeding the baseline accuracy of `0.287` by at least 10%.

 We then explored two static word embeddings (vectors) as a potential **alternative model** -- these included the Global Vectors for Word Representation (GloVe) and our own word embeddings created by training NLTK's Word2Vec on all the given text in the training dataset.
 Our own mean Word2Vec embeddings were chosen as it had the highest cross-validated accuracy score on the validation dataset.
-Following the same process above that was used to identify the baseline model, we eventually determined that the best alternative model was a Forward Neural Network based on the mean Word2Vec word embeddings.
-It has a balanced accuracy score of `0.393`.
+Following the same process above that was used to identify the baseline model, we eventually determined that the best alternative model was also a Logistic Regression Classifier, but based on the mean Word2Vec word embeddings.
+It had a balanced accuracy score of `0.397`.

 Our final choice of model was the baseline model due to its better balanced accuracy, balanced F1, and micro-average AUC scores.